Beta Aurigae: Properties

 Beta Aurigae is a binary star system, but it appears as a single star in the night sky.
-The two stars are metallic-lined subgiant stars belonging to the A-type stellar classification; they have roughly the same mass and radius.
-A-type entities are hot stars that release a white hued light; these two stars burn brighter and with more heat than the Sun, which is a G2-type main sequence star.
+The two stars are metallic-lined stars belonging to the A-type stellar classification.
+Although the spectra have the luminosity class of a subgiant (IV), the components are still on the main sequence stage of evolution.
+This discrepancy arises from their nature as Am stars, which make them larger and more luminous than a "normal" star.
+A-type stars are hot and release a white hued light; these two stars burn brighter and with more heat than the Sun, which is a G2-type main sequence star.
 The pair constitute an eclipsing spectroscopic binary; the combined apparent magnitude varies over a period of 3.96 days between +1.89 and +1.94, as every 47.5 hours one of the stars partially eclipses the other from Earth's perspective.
 The two stars are designated Aa and Ab in modern catalogues, but have also been referred to as components 1 and 2 or A and B.

 There is an 11th magnitude optical companion with a separation of 187 " as of 2011, but increasing.
 It is also an A-class subgiant, but is an unrelated background star.

 At an angular separation of 13.9±0.3 arcseconds along a position angle of 155° is a companion star that is 8.5 magnitudes fainter than the primary.
 It may be the source of the X-ray emission from the vicinity.
 The Beta Aurigae system is believed to be a stream member of the Ursa Major Moving Group.